TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 - Monochrome per text block (HGR color fringing applies)
 - Font is fixed 5×7 pixels (scaled by weight parameter)
 - Weight values clamped to 1-3 range
+- **Dithered colors (100-109) generate significantly more code**: A typical dithered text block produces 100-200+ lines of BASIC code versus the usual 50 lines for solid colors.
+This is due to the checkerboard pattern requiring more granular HPLOT statements.
+Use dithering sparingly for small text or decorative elements where memory permits.

 ## Version History